From Tramore I traveled to The Copper Coast which stretching for 25 km between Tramore and Dungarvan in County Waterford.

 Location of Dunabrattin Head:

-Below my photos taken in July 2021.
+Below are photos I took in July 2021.